reeseschultz/ReeseUnityDemos/Assets/Scripts/Nav/README.md

 [Read the blog post](https://reeseschultz.com/dots-navigation-with-auto-jumping-agents-and-movable-surfaces/) introducing the navigation scripts and demos.
 Or not.
 Assuming you didn't, here's what this code does:

 1. **Supports auto-jumping** of agents between [NavMeshSurfaces](https://github.com/reeseschultz/ReeseUnityDemos/blob/master/Assets/Scripts/Nav/ThirdParty/NavMeshComponents/Scripts/NavMeshSurface.cs) with artificial gravity relative to a shared normal.
-2. **Allows surfaces to move together** by parenting them, toggling either [Entity](https://docs.unity3d.com/Packages/com.unity.entities@0.5/manual/entities.html?q=entity)-transforms-to-[GameObject](https://docs.unity3d.com/2019.3/Documentation/ScriptReference/GameObject.html) representations, or even the other way around.
+2. **Allows surfaces to move together with agents on them** via parent transform.
 3. Has a glorified parent, the so-called *basis*, that can be parented to another basis (and so on) to **handle complex parent transform scenarios** for surfaces and agents!
 4. Is **multi-threaded**. 👈
 5. Can be **drag-and-dropped** into other Unity projects, specifically the [Assets/Scripts/Nav](https://github.com/reeseschultz/ReeseUnityDemos/tree/master/Assets/Scripts/Nav) directory, thanks to thoughtful file hierarchy and namespace conventions.
 Helper glue code for navigation can be wholesale drag-and-dropped from [Assets/Scripts/Demo/Nav](https://github.com/reeseschultz/ReeseUnityDemos/tree/master/Assets/Scripts/Demo/Nav).